*Misuse of Social Media, Families and Society Suffering from Various Problems!*

 *Contact: 8099695186*

-Recently, a news item related to a state was published in the newspaper that 40 percent of children in Bihar are getting sick due to mobile phones.
-According to the news, Dr. Sugriv Das, a member of the Commission for Protection of Child Rights in Bihar, appealed to parents to protect their children from the harmful effects of mobile phones.
-Dr. Das, while talking to journalists in Samastipur, Bihar, said that children in Bihar are facing the worst effects of mobile phones, which is a matter of concern.
-He said that according to the report of the National Commission for Protection of Child Rights, more than 40 percent of children in the state are becoming mentally ill due to the use of mobile phones.
-Dr. Das said that parents need to pay special attention to what children are using mobile phones for and where they are using them."
+In recent days, a news item related to a state was published in the newspaper that 40 percent of children in Bihar are getting sick due to mobile.
+According to the news, Dr. Sugriv Das, a member of the Commission for Protection of Child Rights in Bihar, appealed to parents to protect their children from the harmful effects of mobile.
+Talking to journalists in Samastipur, Bihar, Dr. Das said that children in Bihar are facing the worst effects of mobile, which is worrying.
+He said that according to the report of the National Commission for Protection of Child Rights, more than 40 percent of children in the state are becoming mentally ill due to the use of mobile.
+Dr. Das said that parents need to pay special attention to what children are using mobile for and where they are using it."

 On the other hand, the biggest reason for disputes in families and relatives has always been property, but in the present era, technology has changed the nature of differences.
-Now, not only land, houses, and businesses but also posts made on WhatsApp, Facebook, Instagram, and other social media are creating distances in relationships.
+Now, not only land, houses, and businesses, but also posts made on WhatsApp, Facebook, Instagram, and other social media are creating distances in relationships.
 In recent days, the trend of WhatsApp and Telegram groups among families and friends has increased.
-The purpose of these groups is apparently to keep each other informed and strengthen relationships, but these groups are becoming hotbeds of disputes.
-As long as there is positive communication in the group, relationships remain pleasant, but as soon as any post or message comes up that is unpleasant to others, debate starts.
+The purpose of these groups is apparently to keep each other informed and strengthen relationships, but these groups are becoming hotbeds of differences.
+As long as there is positive discussion in the group, relationships remain pleasant, but as soon as any such post or message comes to the fore that others find unpleasant, debate starts.
 Sometimes even someone's silence is considered opposition, which further fuels disputes.
-Many times these minor differences escalate to severe quarrels.
-Positive use of social media can improve relationships, and carelessness can take relationships to the brink of destruction.
-Now the situation is that if someone is not congratulated on a wedding anniversary or any other happy occasion, relatives get angry, but when congratulated again on a happy occasion later, they call and complain why they were not remembered earlier.
-Such small things often cause resentment, and relatives have to give explanations.
-If one person in the group is congratulated and another is not due to work pressure, they get angry and go around saying that they are rich, so they were congratulated, we are poor, so we were ignored.
-Recently, in a WhatsApp group belonging to a social media group in Suryapet, Telangana, one person posted, another person supported it and replied with applause emojis.
-Another person, i.e., the third person included in the group, started a fight as to why he was supported?
-This became a big issue in no time, and one person lost his life.
-In a family in the Guntur district of the neighboring state of Andhra Pradesh, relatives created a WhatsApp group.
-One person posted congratulating his sister's child on his birthday.
-After a few days, he did not post a congratulatory message on his brother's child's birthday, which led to differences in the group.
+Many times these minor differences go as far as serious quarrels.
+Positive use of social media can improve relationships and carelessness can take relationships to the brink of destruction.
+Now the situation is that if someone is not congratulated on a wedding anniversary or any other occasion of happiness, relatives get angry, but when congratulations are given again on the occasion of happiness later, they call and complain why they were not remembered earlier.
+Such small things often cause resentment and relatives have to give explanations.
+If someone is congratulated in the group and someone else is not congratulated due to work pressure, they get angry and keep saying that they are rich, so they were given, we are poor, so we were ignored.
+Recently, in a WhatsApp group belonging to a social media group in Suryapet, Telangana, a person posted, another person supported him and replied with an emoji consisting of applause.
+Another person, i.e. the third person, started a fight as to why he was supported?
+As soon as it was seen, it became a big issue and one person lost his life.
+In a family in Guntur district of the neighboring state of Andhra Pradesh, relatives created a WhatsApp group.
+A person posted congratulating his sister's child on his birthday.
+After a few days, he did not post a congratulatory message on his brother's child's birthday, on which differences started in the group.
 Some people called and expressed their displeasure with each other.
-Experts say that the most important thing while posting on social media is patience and tolerance.
-Any post that hurts the feelings of others or creates discord among relatives should be avoided.
+Experts say that while posting on social media, the most important thing is patience and tolerance.
+Any such post should be avoided that hurts the feelings of others or creates differences among relatives.
 The posts shared in the groups should be of such a nature that every individual feels included.
 Sometimes even a small thing takes on a wrong meaning.
-Informative and beneficial content should be given priority in families and friends' groups instead of unnecessary debate so that these groups become a means of strengthening relationships instead of differences.
+Instead of unnecessary debate in families and friends' groups, informative and beneficial content should be given priority so that these groups become a means of strengthening relationships instead of differences.
 The admins of such groups should also fulfill their responsibility.
-If a dispute arises, it is necessary to intervene immediately and resolve the matter and eliminate differences, otherwise a small matter can turn into a big quarrel.
-The fact is that after property, the new reason for differences and disputes in families is social media.
-If you don't congratulate on a happy occasion, there is a complaint, if you do, there is an objection, it has become a new test and touchstone of relationships.
-Give priority to informative and beneficial content so that these groups become a means of strengthening relationships instead of discord.
+If a dispute arises, it is necessary to intervene immediately and resolve the matter and eliminate the differences, otherwise a small matter can turn into a big quarrel.
+The fact is that at present, after property, the new reason for differences and disputes in families is social media.
+If you don't congratulate on the occasion of happiness, there is a complaint, if you give it, there is an objection, it has become a new test and touchstone of relationships.
+Give priority to informative and beneficial content so that these groups become a means of strengthening relationships instead of differences.

 Certainly!
-Social media has become a powerful tool in today's era, but its misuse is causing many damages in society and is creating many kinds of problems.
+Social media has become a powerful tool in today's era, but its misuse is causing many losses in society and it is creating many kinds of problems.
 In today's modern era, social media has transformed the world into a global village.
 Through Facebook, WhatsApp, Instagram, Twitter, and other platforms, people connect with each other in moments.
-But while social media has made life easier, its misuse is proving to be severely harmful to society.
+But where social media has made life easier, its misuse is proving to be extremely harmful to society.
 News is viralized without verification, which is often false or misleading.
-These false news items give rise to communal riots, mistrust, and fear.
-Some people use social media to defame or ridicule others, especially the younger generation becomes its victim, which can negatively affect their mental health.
-Spending unnecessary time on social media negatively affects the performance of students and working people.
-People spend hours on the screen, which affects their academic and professional lives.
+These false news give rise to sectarian riots, distrust, and fear.
+Some people use social media to defame or mock others.
+Especially the youth class becomes its victim, which can have a negative impact on their mental health.
+Spending unnecessary time on social media has a negative impact on the performance of students and working people.
+People spend hours on the screen, which affects their academic and professional life.
 Similarly, many times people share their personal information, pictures, or videos on social media, which can later fall into the wrong hands and become a means of blackmailing or fraud.
 Some elements try to create hatred between different communities by spreading hateful content, which harms social harmony.
-Social media is a powerful voice and an important tool, but it is important to use it thoughtfully and responsibly.
+Social media is a powerful voice and an important tool, but its use must be done thoughtfully and responsibly.
 We should use social media for knowledge, awareness, and positive connections, not for hatred, lies, and harm.
-While social media is a source of knowledge, information, and mutual connections on the one hand, on the other hand, it is also becoming a source of serious evils like apostasy (turning away from religion).
-Today's era is the era of technology, and social media has become an essential part of everyone's life.
+Where social media is a source of knowledge, information, and mutual connections on the one hand, on the other hand, it is also becoming a source of serious evils like apostasy (turning away from religion).
+Today's era is the era of technology and social media has become an essential part of every individual's life.
 Facebook, YouTube, Instagram, TikTok, and other platforms have made access to information easier.
 But unfortunately, these resources are not being used only for positive purposes, but they are also becoming a source of a silent but dangerous campaign against the religion of Islam, as a result of which the evil of apostasy is increasing.
-Many YouTube channels, Facebook pages, and blogs are being run by people who present themselves as "thought-provoking" or "questioning minds," but in reality, they attack the basic beliefs of Islam.
+Many YouTube channels, Facebook pages, and blogs are being run by people who portray themselves as "thought-provoking" or "questioning minds," but in reality, they attack the basic beliefs of Islam.
 When young people watch such content without knowledge and research, doubts and suspicions arise in their minds about religion.
-A specific thought is being promoted on social media that religion is an obstacle to human progress, or religion is just an ancient, obsolete system that is not compatible with the modern era.
-This narrative is alienating the young generation from religion and gradually leading them towards apostasy.
-Western thoughts and atheistic ideologies are presented in the name of "science" and "rational thinking," and religion is presented as an obsolete concept.
+A specific thought is being promoted on social media that religion is an obstacle to human progress, or religion is just an ancient, outdated system that is not compatible with the modern era.
+This narrative is distancing the young generation from religion and gradually leading them towards apostasy.
+Western thoughts and atheism-based ideologies are presented in the name of "science" and "rational thinking," and religion is presented as an outdated concept.
 Such videos and writings are increasing among young people, which lead to alienation from religion and ultimately to apostasy.
 Most young people are influenced by social media because they do not have a strong foundation of Islamic beliefs.
-When objections are raised to their beliefs, they cannot give a scientific answer to them and fall into doubts and suspicions.
+When objections are raised to their beliefs, they are unable to give a scholarly answer to them and fall into doubts and suspicions.
 Through a regular campaign on social media, religious scholars, madrassas, and the Islamic system are insulted, due to which the general public, especially the youth, are becoming disillusioned with religion.
 The following suggestions can be implemented to deal with these situations.

 1. Promotion of Islamic teachings: